Guides

 Key Features

-• 90% tungsten barrels — slim profile allows tighter grouping on the board, a noticeable upgrade from brass or lower-percentage tungsten darts
+• 90% tungsten barrels — slim enough for tight grouping, a massive step up from brass or lower-percentage tungsten

-• Swiss Point technology — swap your dart points in seconds using the included tool.
-Change point style, length or even colour without replacing the barrel
+• Swiss Point technology — swap your dart points in seconds.
+Change the style, length or even colour without replacing the barrel.
+Brilliant for experimenting

-• Radial groove grip pattern — finely milled cuts along the barrel provide consistent finger placement and a confident release
+• Radial groove grip — finely milled cuts that give you consistent finger placement every throw

-• DartCounter app subscription — includes 1 month free access to the world's leading darts scoring app with online play and statistics
+• DartCounter app included — 1 month free of the world's best darts scoring app with online play and stats

-• Pro Grip Tag shafts — durable moulded shafts that hold flights firmly in place and resist damage from incoming darts
+• Pro Grip Tag shafts — durable shafts that hold flights firmly and don't snap at the first deflection

 ✅ Pros

-• 90% tungsten at a mid-range price — exceptional value
+• 90% tungsten at a mid-range price — outstanding value

-• Swiss Point system gives you flexibility to experiment
+• Swiss Point system lets you experiment without buying new darts

 • 6 weight options — widest range on this list

-• Pro Grip Tag shafts are durable and hold flights well
+• Pro Grip Tag shafts are genuinely durable

 ❌ Cons

-• No carry case included — you'll need to buy one separately
+• No carry case — you'll need to sort that yourself

-• DartCounter subscription is only 1 month — then it's paid
+• DartCounter sub is only 1 month, then it's paid

-• Swiss Point tool is small and easy to lose
+• The Swiss Point tool is tiny — you'll lose it, everyone does

 💲